mitre/cti/USAGE.md

 ### Getting a revoking object
-When an object is replaced by another object, it is marked with the field `revoked` a relationship of type `revoked-by` is created to where the `source_ref` is the revoked object and the `target_ref` is the revoking object.
+When an object is replaced by another object, it is marked with the field `revoked` and a relationship of type `revoked-by` is created where the `source_ref` is the revoked object and the `target_ref` is the revoking object.
 This relationship can be followed to find the replacing object:

 ```python
 def getRevokedBy(stix_id, thesrc):